makersacademy/airport_challenge/README.md

 * Created weather_spec file for tests as weather will be a new Class

 * Created weather class and definition, set it to be stormy 20% of the time -- check rspec tests pass

+* Add tests for default capacity and then add constant DEFAULT_CAPACITY